PunithaNataraj/AngularProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

+# Backend API - JSON server
+Run 'npm run json-run' to create an dummy data api based on db.json file.
+It is will create an API 'http://localhost:3000/products' which is used in the project to fetch the data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.